Russell Boardman

-Russell Boardman (1898–July 1, 1933) was an early American aviation pioneer who, along with John Polando, flew from Floyd Bennett Field to Istanbul, Turkey in 1931 to set an aviation record for the longest continuous distance flown without refueling.
+Russell Boardman (January 21, 1898 – July 1, 1933) was an early American aviation pioneer who, along with John Polando, flew from Floyd Bennett Field to Istanbul, Turkey in 1931 to set an aviation record for the longest continuous distance flown without refueling.
 Before this achievement, he was also a stunt pilot for the film Hell's Angels.

-Biography

 Early life

+Russell Norton Boardman was born in 1898, on a farm in Connecticut belonging to his uncle Don Pedro Griswold (died 1910), an American Civil War veteran.
+His parents died in his early teens, leaving Russell and his elder brother Earl to support themselves and their sisters.
+They would make a living as motorcycle stunt performers.

+Aviation career

+By the late 1920s, Russell Boardman had become an aviator.
+In 1928, he co-founded Cottonwood, Arizona's Rim Rock Ranch along with Virginia Finnie and country musician Romaine Lowdermilk.
+Using a Travel Air two-seater biplane, he would fly guests from Phoenix and Flagstaff back to the Ranch.
+In 1930, he flew as a stunt pilot for the Howard Hughes film Hell's Angels.

+Record attempt with Polando

-Born in 1898 on a farm in Connecticut, Boardman flew as a stunt pilot for the Howard Hughes film Hell's Angels.
-He met John Polando at a "Wall of Death" motorcycle event in Revere where Boardman was a rider.
+Boardman met John Polando at a "Wall of Death" motorcycle event in Revere, Massachusetts where Boardman was a rider.
 Polando decided that Boardman would make a good co-pilot due to his aviation maintenance skills, and the two teamed up and began to pursue a dream of breaking a world record.

-Record attempt

 The two men trained at Hyannis Airport in preparation for their trip to Istanbul.

 The attempt at the record took place between July 28 and 30, 1931.
 Boardman and John Polando took off from Floyd Bennett Field in the aircraft Cape Cod.
 Eighteen minutes later, Clyde Edward Pangborn and Hugh Herndon, Jr. took off from Floyd Bennett in an unsuccessful attempt to circumnavigate the world.
 Boardman and Polando then flew over Newfoundland and dropped the New York Times at lighthouses in the province.
 Along the way, they also flew over Ireland, Paris, and Munich.
 They also circled the Swiss Alps at night to avoid crashing into them.
 While it was originally planned for them to fly to Moscow, it was determined that Istanbul would be easier, because it would allow for them to still break the record.

 The distance of 5011.8 mi, over a total of forty nine hours and twenty minutes helped to establish a distance record, which was the first known non-stop flight whose distance surpassed either English (5,000 mi) or metric (8,000 km) mark.

 Following the landing of their aircraft in Istanbul, they were greeted with great fanfare.
+Both would be awarded the Distinguished Flying Cross for their achievement in 1933.